supchyan/lolibar/README.md

 ```cs
 public override void PreInitialize() { }
 ```
-`PreInitialize()` hook useful to initialize something before `Initialize()` hook invoked, so it's pre-initialization.
+`PreInitialize()` hook useful to initialize something before `Initialize()` hook invoked, so its pre-initialization.
 I recommend you to setup all properties in there.
 What is `properties`?
 Let's talk about them, referencing to **[LolibarProperties](https://github.com/supchyan/lolibar/blob/master/Source/Tools/LolibarProperties.cs)** class:
 ```cs
 // Properties stores values, which uses in Lolibar's resources.
 // It can be anything, starting from styles, such as Main Color (BarColor),